 Cutting through tree roots is not an easy task.
 Do they make a specific auger for tree roots?
 Will an auger go through tree roots?
 Is the best gas auger powerful enough to chew through tree roots?
 What about the best propane auger?
 Both are known for having incredible torque.

-Short answer is, not really.
-The more torque your auger has, means it can get through smaller roots without having to stop and use a grub axe or a landscape bar to manually dig those out.
+Can you auger through roots?
+Do Roots resist auger drills?
 Anything larger than a thin root and your auger will buck and kick around.
 You could damage your auger and even yourself by trying to auger tree roots that are too big for your auger to handle.
+Some augers come with a specialized clutch that stops it from continuing to spin and bucking you around, so look for that feature if you’re drilling in soil with lots of roots.

 How to Auger Through Tree Roots: Best Way to Cut Through Tree Roots